apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Every case has an associated value corresponding to the declared field.

-The message has a read/write property named after the enum which contains the enum value; this property has an optional type and is `nil` if no oneof field is set.
+The message has a read/write property named after the enum which contains the enum value; this property has an optional type and is `nil` until you set one of the oneof fields.

 It also contains a separate read/write computed property for each member field of the enum.